arutepsu/Soccer-Card-Clash/README.md

 ![License](https://img.shields.io/github/license/arutepsu/Soccer-Card-Clash?color=lightgrey)
 ---
 <h1 style="text-align: center;">Soccer Card Clash</h1>
-An unofficial Scala version of the Soccer Card Clash game for Software Engineering classes at HTWG Konstanz.
+An unofficial Scala version of the Soccer Card Clash game for Software Engineering classes at Konstanz University of Applied Sciences.

 * 🎮 Soccer Card Clash is a fast-paced, strategic 2-player card game where soccer meets tactical mind games.
 * 🧠 Outmaneuver your opponent with clever attacks, boosts, and hand manipulation to score goals and win the match.